 UCL is one of the top universities in the world with fantastic research strengths, and a genuine commitment to educational excellence.
 This combination of academic excellence, grounded in the reality of service delivery and development, sets this masters programme apart from others.

-This is a flexible, modular masters programme taught at the RCP in London, which can be completed in 3–5 years.
-This is a cumulative programme and early exit with a Certificate (after first year) or Diploma (after second year) is possible.
+This is a flexible, part-time, modular masters programme taught at the RCP in London, which can be completed in 3–5 years.
+This is a cumulative programme and early exit with a Certificate or Diploma is possible.

 This programme is specifically designed for doctors wishing to develop their roles as educators.
 Participants will learn to use appropriate teaching strategies and educational theories to enhance the way they support learning.
 The MSc in Medical Education is ideally suited to doctors in any specialty.
 Such as medicine, surgery and public health.